 Web hosting: The next thing you need is a place for your website to live.
 This is referred to as web hosting.
 If your domain name is your address, web hosting is your house.
 This is where all the files that make up your website are stored.
 You can often purchase a domain name and hosting bundled together.
+The cost of hosting varies depending on how complex your website is, but expect to pay at least $200+ a year.

 Your website will consist of multiple web pages.
 Each page should have a very specific purpose.
 There’s no rule on how many pages a website needs, but a good rule of thumb is as many pages as it takes to tell your story and share your offerings...and nothing more.
 Your website should have at least the following pages or sections.